boazbk/crypto/lec_10_public_key_intro.md

 [^side-effect]: For simplicity, assume that the program $P$ is _side effect free_ and hence it simply computes some function, say from $\{0,1\}^n$ to $\{0,1\}^\ell$ for some $n,\ell$.

 Let me stress again that there is no known construction of obfuscators achieving something similar to this definition.
 In fact, the most natural formalization of this definition is _impossible_ to achieve (as we might see later in this course).
+Only very recently (exciting!) progress was finally made towards  obfuscators-like  notions strong enough to achieve these and other applications, and there are some significant caveats (see [my survey on this topic](https://eprint.iacr.org/2016/210)).

 However, when trying to stretch your imagination to consider the amazing possibilities that could be achieved in cryptography, it is not a bad heuristic to first ask yourself what could be possible if only everyone involved had access to a magic black box.
 It certainly worked well for Diffie and Hellman.